 In assessing goodwill impairment, management makes a judgment in identifying the cash-generating units (CGU) to which the goodwill pertains.
-Management then estimates the recoverable amount of each asset based on expected future cash flows.
-The recoverable amount of the CGU is determined based on the value-in-use calculations.
+Management then estimates the recoverable amount of each asset based on discounted free cash flow to firm ('FCFF') method, covering a four-year forecast of expected cash flows and the terminal value for the unit's remaining useful lives using the growth rates.
 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable growth and discount rate (see Note 7).